 Litho Scanner high-definition spectroscopy service revolutionizes gamma ray spectroscopy for the detailed description of complex reservoirs.
 In addition to measuring more key elements in a wide variety of rock formations with higher precision and accuracy than previously possible, Litho Scanner service provides a stand-alone quantitative determination of total organic carbon (TOC).

 The high-output pulsed neutron generator (PNG) and unique cerium-doped lanthanum bromide (LaBr3:Ce) gamma ray detector enable the Litho Scanner tool to measure both inelastic and capture spectra for an expanded set of elements from that of previous-generation spectroscopy tools.

 In carbonates the precise Mg measurement resulting from the complementary inelastic and capture yields is used to accurately differentiate calcite from dolomite at standard logging speeds.
 The improved S measurement supports the quantification of anhydrite from calcite.

-Combinable with most openhole services and conveyed on wireline, drillpipe-assisted TLC tough logging conditions service, or tractor, the 4.5-in-OD Litho Scanner tool also delivers 4 times better precision than current technology at a higher speed and with outstanding high-temperature performance from the LaBr3:Ce scintillator.
+Combinable with most openhole services and conveyed on wireline, the drillpipe-assisted TLC tough logging conditions system, or tractor, the 4.5-in-OD Litho Scanner tool also delivers 4 times better precision than current technology at a higher speed and with outstanding high-temperature performance from the LaBr3:Ce scintillator.
 No detector cooling system is needed, and the high spectral quality is maintained even during lengthy logging operations at the rated tool temperature of 350 degF [177 degC].